snaphy-plugin-2/automata-plugin/readMe.md

       }
     }
   ```

+  - `load` `{Boolean}` Default false if set true will load all data at once on initialize and dont load data dynamically.
   - `where` `{Object}` Where query apply filter to show only specific data for relation search.
     **Example**
     ```